About Dupuytren’s disease

 The first photograph shows an example of a hand with early stage Dupuytren’s disease.

 There are some lumps in the palm which could easily be mistaken as calluses, and in this example there are some cords which could be mistaken for tendons.
 The person may or may not have any soreness or general pain when using the hand or making contact with objects such as door handles.
+Itching, pain, cramp or discomfort are reported by some patients, others don’t have any negative sensations.

 The second photograph shows an example where the disease has progressed to the stage where the little, or pinkie finger is starting to contract towards the palm.